Crypto Adoption: Palestine

 Source: The New Arab

-Cryptocurrency regulation in Palestine remains limited.
-The Palestinian Monetary Authority (PMA) has yet to establish comprehensive frameworks for digital currencies, though it has issued cautions around their risks.
-This is due to concerns about fraud, volatility, and the lack of legal oversight.
+Cryptocurrency regulation in Palestine remains non-existent.
+The Palestinian Monetary Authority (PMA) has not established a formal regulatory framework for digital currencies as of early 2025, and the PMA continues to issue cautions about their risks, citing concerns about fraud, volatility, and the lack of legal oversight.

-Due to restricted banking operations and a lack of legal clarity, local banks do not currently support crypto transactions, which keeps official usage largely in a gray area.
+Due to restricted banking operations and a lack of legal clarity, local banks do not support crypto transactions, which keeps official usage largely in a gray area.
 Despite this, individuals continue to adopt crypto informally to bypass financial constraints.

 “Nearly 80% of Gaza’s population relies on international humanitarian aid for survival.”